Body Worn Video Evidence: What You Need to Know

 In practice:

-- Ask custody sergeant: "Is there BWV?
-Can I view it?"
+- Ask the custody sergeant / investigating officer: "Is there BWV?
+Can I view what's relevant before interview?"

-- May need to watch on police computer (they may not give you copy)
+- You may need to watch on a police computer (they may not give you a copy)

 - Take notes of key points